GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 #
 ## [Scope Chain]():
-* A scope chain refers to the unique spaces that exist from the scope where a variable got called to the global scope.
+* It is feature in js which determines the order in which the interpreter looks for variables when trying to resolve a reference.
+*  When a variable is accessed, JavaScript looks for it first in the current scope, then in the outer scope, and so on, until it reaches the global scope.

 ```
 // Define a variable in the global scope: